AdobeDocs/primetime.de-DE/help/digital-rights-management/secure-deployment-guidelines/overview/network-topology-firewall-rules.md

      <li id="li_24B4D42BECF8405281C73B782F8E7310"><span class="filepath"> /flashaccess/lreturn/v5</span> </li>
      <li id="li_6B79563205D1421F89131E650D71E83B"><span class="filepath"> /flashaccess/lreturn/v6</span> </li>
     </ul> </td>
-   <td colname="2" class="- topic/entry "> <p>Zurückgeben von Lizenzen. </p> <p> Die URL muss verfügbar sein, wenn Sie Unterstützung für die Lizenzrückgabe implementieren. </p> </td>
+   <td colname="2" class="- topic/entry "> <p>To return licenses. </p> <p> The URL must be accessible if you implement license return support. </p> </td>
   </tr>
  </tbody>
 </table>

->[!NOTE] {class=&quot;- topic/note &quot;
+>[!NOTE]
 >
->Die interne Firewall sollte nur Verbindungen zum Primetime DRM-Lizenzserver über den Reverse-Proxy und nur die URLs in der Tabelle zulassen.
-Um die Skalierbarkeit zu verbessern, verwenden Sie HTTP für die Verbindungen zwischen dem Reverse-Proxy und Primetime-DRM.
+>The internal firewall should only allow connections to the Primetime DRM license server through the reverse proxy, and only to the URLs in the table.
+To improve scalability, use HTTP for the connections between the reverse proxy and Primetime DRM.

-## Ausgehende URLs {#section_FFF9F7BB353149F4A27F8788E9934A48}
+## Outgoing URLs {#section_FFF9F7BB353149F4A27F8788E9934A48}

-Ausgehende URLs ermöglichen es dem Lizenzserver, die Zertifikatsperrlisten von Adobe herunterzuladen.
+Outgoing URLs allow the license server to download the CRLs from Adobe.

 Im Folgenden finden Sie eine Liste der ausgehenden URLs, die Sie verwenden können: